mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 With the foundation set, let's start adding various UI components.

 Add an image inside the stack layout.
 You've added an images throughout the workshop, and this image is like the images you added to the List component.
-Note the `src` attribute is databound to the `links.mission_patch` property of the `launch` variable.
+Note the `src` attribute is data-bound to the `links.mission_patch` property of the `launch` variable.

 ```xml
 <Image [src]="launch.links.mission_patch"></Image>